Klebsiella Causes Rheumatoid Arthritis, Ankylosing Spondylitis, and What to Do to Hopefully Recover

 • Oral cavity – a cause of dental caries and cavitations.

-• Small intestine – a cause of both SIBO-D (small intestinal bacterial overgrowth) and upper gut duodenal, liver, pancreas, and gallbladder health issues.
+• Small intestine – a cause of either SIBO-D (small intestinal bacterial overgrowth, diarrhea) or H2S (hydrogen sulfide) SIBO.

 • Throat – a cause of upper respiratory tract infections.